gioguarnieri/CursoF90eC/C/Notes/Dissecting the Hello world.md

 ## The "printf("Hello World!");"

 The printf is a basic print function of C. It shows the message inside " " in the terminal.
+Notice how the line ends with ;

+Every line in C needs a ; to close.

+Yes, it is annoying.